In recent years, there has been an increasing demand for dermatology services at Singapore's National Skin Centre (NSC).

 New and effective treatments for psoriasis

-Currently, there's a new and highly effective method to treat psoriasis.
-They are biologic agents that are given by injections.
+A new method to treat psoriasis is through the use of biologic agents are given by injections.
 They target specific immune pathways that cause psoriasis.

 Psoriasis treatment costs can range from $30 - $2000